 Directions from the north: Travel from Pafuri / Musina on the R525, then turn left to Sagole Spa and the Big Tree.
 West of the Big Tree is a road to the south marked ´Sibasa´.
 Take this road, pass Shakadza, then see the start of the tar road.
 Continue on the tar road until you see the signboard and turn-off to Gundani on the left.

-Golwe Picnic and Campsite is a large shady site situated in a secluded valley in Venda off the Masisi Road.
-There is good bird watching in and around the campsite; African Broadbill can be heard calling at dawn.
+Golwe Picnic and Campsite is a large shady site situated in a wooded valley in Venda off the Masisi Road.
+There is good bird watching in and around the campsite; African Wood Owl can be heard calling at night and African Broadbill at dawn.
 Other special birds are Pink-throated Twinspot, Scaly-throated Honeyguide and Crowned Hornbill.
 Marked circular trails lead from the campsite up the valley and to a waterfall.
-The campsite offers a convenient base from which to visit Mpaphuli Cycad Reserve, Makuya Nature Reserve and the Gundani Brachystegia Woodland.
-We recommend that you book local bird guide Christopher Nethonzhe to guide you along the trails; he can be contacted at 076 302 9383.
-Golwe is owned and run by members of the Vhurivhuri community; all proceeds go towards the development of the community.
-The campsite has four campsites, ablution facilities with hot and cold water and flushing toilets, braai stands and picnic tables; firewood is for sale.
+The campsite has two furnished tents, four campsites, ablution facilities with hot and cold water and flushing toilets, braai stands and picnic tables; firewood is for sale.
 The site is accessible to 2-wheel drive vehicles and caravans.
+It offers a convenient base from which to visit Mpaphuli Cycad Reserve, Makuya Nature Reserve and the Gundani Brachystegia Woodland.
+Golwe is owned and run by members of the Vhurivhuri community who also utilise the area to harvest natural resources, graze their cattle and host local events.
+Bookings can be made through Christopher Nethonzhe who can also guide you along the trails; he can be contacted at 076 302 9383.
+Please do contact us for further information before you visit.

 Directions from the south: Travel east from Louis Trichardt / Makhado on the R524, drive through Thohoyandou to Sibasa and then to the T-junction indicating Donald Fraser Hospital (left) and Masisi (right).
 Turn right towards Masisi, continue for 37 km, then turn right towards Lambani / Gunda and follow the signboards to the site for another 1.8 km.